Statistics for MSLs

 About this event:

-This workshop will show participants how to interpret results from randomised clinical trials.
+This Webinar will show participants how to interpret results from randomised clinical trials.
 Professor Allan Hackshaw will lead the training session.
-He is Professor of Epidemiology & Medical Statistics at University College London, and Deputy Director of the Cancer Research UK & UCL Cancer Trials Centre, one of the largest cancer trials units in the UK (please see a biography of Prof Allan Hackshaw below).
+He is Deputy Director, and Professor of Epidemiology & Medical Statistics at Cancer Research UK & UCL Cancer Trials Centre, one of the largest cancer trials units in the UK (please see a biography of Prof Allan Hackshaw below).

-For those of you at the 2018 Annual Conference you will have had a taster of what to expect in this comprehensive one-day training course.
-The course will include the following core topics:
+For those of you who have attended previous Conferences & Face-to-Face Stats training you will have had a taster of what to expect in this comprehensive short course.

 - Brief outline of a randomised trial, and its key design strengths.

 - Measuring efficacy (effect sizes such as relative risk and hazard ratio), and understanding Kaplan-Meier curves.

 - Supporting statistics: 95% confidence intervals and properly understanding p-values (and how they are misinterpreted)